Rolling Thunder (film): Test screening

 The film was originally produced and scheduled for release by Twentieth Century-Fox.
-The studio previewed it in San Jose in an audience who had just watched the Dirty Harry film, The Enforcer.
+The studio previewed it in San Jose for an audience who had just watched the Dirty Harry film, The Enforcer.

 Director Flynn later explained, "The first 20 minutes of the film were placid by design -- Devane's homecoming, reunited with his family.
 Then violence overtakes this family.
 In the space of two minutes, Devane's hand is ground off and his wife and son are shot dead before his eyes."

 The preview audience did not react well to this.
 In his book, Adventures in the Screen Trade, William Goldman characterized this as "the most violent sneak reaction of recent years ... the audience actually got up and tried to physically abuse the studio personnel present among them."

 "The lobby looked like Guadalcanal", recalled producer Gordon.
 "Which, by the way, is a salesman's dream."

 Flynn says Fox screened the film for psychiatrists in an attempt to learn what it was that so disturbed the audience.
 Recalls Flynn, They determined that it was like a symbolic castration.
 So, seeing it incited a (negative) reaction akin to the sneak of the original Exorcist ...Home is supposedly the place where everyone feels safest.
 When people are reminded that the home is vulnerable, which we all know it is, that's disturbing.

 Flynn says, There were several discussions about what Fox should do with Rolling Thunder -- cut it, re-edit it or what.
 Fox insisted on making cuts but Gordon refused and he took the film to AIP.